paigerodeghero/ComputerGameCodingCamp/day5.md

 # Welcome to Day 5 of the Clemson Game Coding Camp!
 - Day 5: Mini-Project (Andy, Paige)

 -Homework review
+   - Show them gallery of MakeCode Arcade projects online and let&#39;s go through them and dissect one.
+      - Select &quot;Catch&quot; and click &quot;Start Tutorial&quot;
+      - Have the students pull up the game and play the game for 3 minutes
+      - We play it for a second in front of them and talk through it
+      - Teach acceleration
+      - Activity
+        - Then have students select any MakeCode arcade game and play with for 5 minutes.
+Meet with partner.
+          - What is the story?
+(5 mins total) Come back and each person explains the partner&#39;s chosen game.
+(10 mins)
+          - Meeting with partner.
+What is the game logic?
+What are the mechanics?
+(5 mins) Come back and explain partner&#39;s game logic and mechanics (10 mins)
+          - Work alone.
+Go through game code (10 mins).
+Figure out as much as the game code you can.
+          - Meet with partner (15 mins).
+Each partner walks the other partner through the game code at a high level.
+          - Meet back in class.
+Each student will walk through their chosen game and share with peers.
+(20 mins)

    - Paige invites students to Github Classroom.
 (10 mins)
       - Paige invites students to their first github project.
       - Students accept the project.